Crime Branch

 About Us

-This branch mostly deals with inquiry and investigation into serious crimes involving murder, attempt to murder, extortion, narcotics and drug related offences, underworld gangs and organized crime syndicates, robbery, dacoits, etc. The reason for this is, investigation into the aforementioned crimes requires a dedicated team of cops specialized in investigations.
+This branch primarily handles inquiries and investigations related to grave offences such as murder, attempted murder, extortion, narcotics and drug trafficking, underworld gangs and organized crime syndicates, robbery, dacoity, etc. The rationale is that investigations into such crimes demand a specialized, dedicated team of police officers with expertise in complex investigations.

 Quick Response Team